Bastardly/AwesomeTerminalHomepageProject/README.md

 ## Latest updates

 I desided to remove sass for several reasons:
-1) It's a terminal - it's not really needed.
+1) This page is a terminal - SCSS is not really needed.
 2) The webpack sass-loader has some heavy dependencies like node-sass, which rely on external binaries - And that will cause some problems, if you try to build the Dockerfile on a Raspberry Pi for instance.
 It really wasn't worth the hassel, and the solution I found really was a hack.
 Also the error track-record went way back, so the best decicion was to kill it off.